Skip to Main Content

 One of the hardest questions involves determining where to file for divorce.
 In the typical civilian divorce, either spouse would file for divorce down at the county courthouse and then serve papers on their spouse.
 However, with military divorces, the place to file is not so clear-cut.

-California courts need power to even grant a divorce.
+California courts need the power to even grant a divorce.
 A court will only have power if at least one spouse has lived in California for at least six months and in the county where they file for at least three months before the date of filing.
 If you have just moved to Encinitas, then you might need to wait.

-Also, a court needs personal jurisdiction over each spouse.
-If you file for divorce, then the easiest way to obtain personal jurisdiction is to serve the divorce papers on your spouse while they are in California.
+In that case, the court will only have personal jurisdiction if the absent spouse consents to have the divorce here or is domiciled in California.
 Contact Griffith Young for help untangling all these issues.
-Other jurisdictional issues can arise if your child is living in a different state, which means a California court might not have power to even decide custody.
-We can review all facts to determine the best place to file.
+Other jurisdictional issues can arise if your child is living in a different state, which means a California court might not have the power to even decide custody.

 Did You Receive Divorce Papers While on Deployment?

 Nothing is more shocking than getting divorce papers mailed to you while you are stationed outside Encinitas.
 You could even be in a different country.
 What can you do?
 Typically, a spouse who receives papers must respond within 30 days by filing an answer in the court, but servicemembers are offered protections by the Servicemembers Civil Relief Act (SCRA).
-Military members can request a 90 day stay in writing which will halt the divorce proceedings.
-That should give you sufficient time to get an attorney and organize how to respond.
-You might even request additional delay by using the SCRA.
-Move quickly and contact Griffith Young.
-Our Encinitas military divorce lawyer can protect your rights.

 Negotiating a Divorce Settlement